Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Introduction

 \section{Introduction}

 The detection and characterization of chaos is a major computational challenge for many dynamical systems.
-Chaotic properties are often quantified via the spectrum of Lyapunov exponents (LEs), which can be computed over individual trajectories to obtain local information about that trajectory and, perhaps, global implications such as existence of hyperchaos or estimates of attractor dimension.
-In this paper we consider the problem of finding upper bounds on sums of LEs among all possible trajectories, without knowledge of any particular trajectories.
-Upper bounds on sums of LEs can be used to construct upper bounds on the fractal dimension of the global attractor.
-Our upper bounds are complementary to typical trajectory-based computations, which give corresponding lower bounds on sums of LEs and on Lyapunov dimension of global attractors.
+Chaotic properties are often quantified via the spectrum of Lyapunov exponents (LEs), which can be computed over individual trajectories.
+When combined with other knowledge about stability or local attractors, LEs can imply, for example, existence of hyperchaos or estimates of attractor dimension.
+In this paper we formulate upper bounds on sums of LEs, and on the related Lyapunov dimension of a global attractor.
+These bounds apply to all possible trajectories, yet they do not require knowing any trajectories.
+Such upper bounds are complementary to typical trajectory-based computations, which give corresponding lower bounds on sums of LEs and Lyapunov dimension.

 The LE spectrum quantifies the asymptotic rates at which linearized perturbations in different directions grow or decay along trajectories of a dynamical system.
-For dynamics in $n$ dimensions there are $n$ exponents, defined in decreasing order.
-Partial sums of the first $k$ exponents describe the exponential rates of growth or contraction of $k$-dimensional volumes in state space, so that the first exponent governs the stretching of lines, the sum of the first two governs the growth of areas, and so on.
-In dissipative systems, these sums become negative beyond a certain value of $k$, reflecting the contraction of higher-dimensional volumes.
-One way of defining a value at which this contraction begins leads to the Lyapunov dimension, which is non-integer in general, and which provides a natural connection between dynamical stability and the fractal geometry of invariant sets such as strange attractors.
+For dynamics in $n$ dimensions there are $n$ exponents, indexed in decreasing order.
+The sum of the first $k$ exponents for a trajectory gives the exponential rate of expansion or contraction of $k$-dimensional volumes in state space, infinitesimally close to that trajectory.
+The first exponent governs the stretching of lines, the sum of the first two governs the growth of areas, and so on.
+In conservative systems, $n$-dimensional volumes in state space are conserved, so the sum of all $n$ LEs is zero.
+In dissipative systems, the LE sums are negative beyond a certain value of $k$, reflecting the contraction of higher-dimensional volumes.
+One way of defining a value $k$ at which this contraction begins leads to the Lyapunov dimension, which is non-integer in general, and which provides a natural connection between dynamical stability and the fractal geometry of invariant sets such as strange attractors.

 We consider autonomous, continuous-time dynamics governed by an ordinary differential equation (ODE) system,